abcsuite/abcd/abcec/secp256k1/README.md

 ## License

-Package abcec is licensed under the [copyfree](http://copyfree.org) ISC License except for abcec.go and dcrec_test.go which is under the same license as Go.
+Package abcec is licensed under the [copyfree](http://copyfree.org) ISC License except for abcec.go and abcec_test.go which is under the same license as Go.